Liverpool - Southampton: How to watch, start time, stream link, odds, picks

-Liverpool’s been left to stew on a draw with Newcastle for two weeks ahead of a visit from Southampton to Anfield (start time 10am ET Saturday on NBCSN and online via Peacock Premium).
+Liverpool’s been left to stew on a draw with Newcastle for two weeks ahead of a visit from Southampton to Anfield (start time, 3:15pm ET online via Peacock Premium).

 The Reds saw their Sunday match at Manchester United postponed by fan protests but can keep their top-four hopes alive by beating Saints.